XYGaoG/SNS/README.md

 ## Data

-The datasets used in our experiments are download from the repository of [SHGP (NeurIPS 2022)](https://arxiv.org/abs/2210.10462) ([github](https://github.com/kepsail/SHGP)).Please download the dataset and place it in the folder `./data`.
+The datasets used in our experiments are download from the repository of [SHGP](https://arxiv.org/abs/2210.10462) ([github](https://github.com/kepsail/SHGP)).Please download the dataset and place it in the folder `./data`.
 The code of dataset processing for imbalanced setting is provided in `./scr/load_data.py`, and use `--im_ratio` to change the imbalance scenario.

 ## Model training